-Attend the Winter Open House at IYRS on Saturday, October 26, 2019.
+Attend the “Build Beyond Ordinary” Open House at IYRS on Saturday, January 26, 2019.
 Chat with students and faculty, learn about the 2018-2019 fabrication projects, tour our campus and visit all IYRS programs.
 Register to Attend

 Composites Career Training

 Become a part of the next-generation manufacturing economy.
 Enroll in a comprehensive, 6-month hands-on training program in advanced composites.
 IYRS School of Technology & Trades in Newport, RI.

 Composites are in the airplanes we fly, the cars we drive, in boats, surfboards, skis, skateboards, buildings, and golf clubs.
 Position yourself on the leading edge of this materials transformation.

 Theory & Practice